OpenIPC/openipc.github.io/docs/index.md

 Alternative [firmware](https://github.com/OpenIPC) for IP cameras

+The OpenIPC is a kind of umbrella for other projects that are components of our system

 The OpenIPC is a Linux operating system based on OpenWrt/Buildroot projects and targeting IP cameras with. chipsets from different vendors, starting with HiSilicon Hi35xx, XiongmaiTech XM5xx and SigmaStar SSC335.